UK-based Plastic Surgeons Conduct 45 Surgeries At Burns Centre - UrduPoint

 Dr Abid Rasheed, Dr Azhar Iqbal and Dr Waseem Saeed conducted the surgeries and held training workshops for Pakistani doctors during their tour.

-Dr Bilal Saeed, an associate professor at the Centre, told APP on Friday that the surgeons examined around 300 patients besides two inteactive sessions.
+Dr Bilal Saeed, an associate professor at the Centre, told APP on Friday that the surgeons examined around 300 patients besides two interactive sessions.

 Sharing details, he said that first-ever DIEP Flap for breast reconstruction and utility of INTEGRA (Dermal skin substitute) were conducted by the plastic surgeons.